Product Description

 Frequently Asked Questions

-A: The MU 90162 features high-density nylon construction, which provides impact resistance, chemical resistance, and a non-marking tread suitable for indoor warehouse and facility floors.
+A: The 90162 features high-density nylon construction, which provides impact resistance, chemical resistance, and a non-marking tread suitable for indoor warehouse and facility floors.
 The wheel is durable and designed to minimize floor damage.

-Q: What type of bearing does the MU 90162 use?
+Q: What type of bearing does the 90162 use?

-A: The MU 90162 is equipped with sealed steel ball bearings.
+A: The 90162 is equipped with sealed steel ball bearings.
 The sealed design protects internal surfaces from contamination and extends bearing life in dusty or damp warehouse environments.